 Ability to Perform Successfully.
 TBD

-1.3 IT Helpdesk (ONR OneDesk)
+1.3 IT Help desk (ONR OneDesk)

 Understanding of Requirement.
 The AveningTech/BWI Team understands the nature of the ONR OneDesk and its support of ONR personnel at Headquarters and other field locations.
 Over the last two decades, members of our team have supported ONR’s network and information assurance operations and provided program management support over a contractor team for 3+ years.
 We are familiar with the 4-tier support structure required to support ONR with a hands-on approach directly to all users on classified and unclassified networks, applications, tools, and systems.
 Our single point of contact, ITIL-based approach is focused on the stages of service strategy, design, transition, operation and continual improvement, along with their associated subprocesses.
 Our personnel are ITIL-certified and have extensive experience with Remedy and ServiceNow, as well as with networked VTC and AV support on classified and unclassified systems.
 We understand the nature of ONR’s “TO BE” environment and will provide support accordingly, including with the ultimate transition from Remedy to ServiceNow.

+AveningTech understands tiered support as the way that a help desk is organized to handle incoming support issues in the most effective and efficient way possible.
+During standard Tiers I-IV support, the AveningTech/BWI Team will not only provide customers with problem resolution but also capture, record, analyze and report on selected metrics in each functional/task area, to identify workloads, timeliness of response, quality levels delivered/perceived by the user base, process efficiency, effectiveness, trends, and other factors.
+This is an example of the AveningTech philosophy of holistic transparency for operational efficiency.
+With a focus on the status of performance monitoring activities and knowledge management process improvement, the empowered AveningTech/BWI Team will proactively address performance and contract issues at core levels — ensuring expediency and efficiency — while providing sound Help Desk support to the enterprise.

 Sound Approach.
-After contract award, and upon assumption of IT helpdesk duties, the AveningTech/BWI Team will fuse firsthand knowledge of the ONR OneDesk gained from incumbent personnel with our established processes (described below) to guarantee uninterrupted service through contract transition.
+After contract award, and upon assumption of IT help desk duties, the AveningTech/BWI Team will fuse firsthand knowledge of the ONR OneDesk gained from incumbent personnel with our established processes (described below) to guarantee uninterrupted service through contract transition.
 Existing ONR processes that are effective and favored by the customer will be retained and kept in use; we will investigate any other process(es) that have historically been viewed as less than optimal to streamline, improve, or replace them altogether using processes that have proved successful for us on other contracts, such as our support for US Navy NGEN.

 The AveningTech/BWI Team’s approach helps the government: